 The College will make every endeavour to run courses and programmes which are advertised.
 All courses are, however, required to have a viable number of students in order to contribute to operating costs.
 In some circumstances, classes may be combined to achieve viability and in some cases the College regrets that classes may have to be cancelled due to lack of demand.

-Students enrolling on any course can cancel within 14 days of enrolment (booking the course) and will receive a full refund of payments made or the difference in payment due, if transferring.
+Students enrolling on any course can cancel or transfer within 14 days of enrolment (booking the course) and will receive a full refund of payments made or the difference in payment due, if transferring.

 For any course cancelled or changed by the College, a full refund of the total fee paid to date will be issued to the student, unless other exceptional circumstances prevail (eg. transfer of course).
 If you are unable to continue with your course for medical or Access NI reasons, then a refund may be allowed.
 Other refund applications shall be considered only in exceptional circumstances by the Vice-Principal Teaching & Learning and the Head of Finance.

 Requests for refunds must be received in writing from the student on the designated refund request form and must be applied for within the academic year.

 No form is required where the College cancels the programme.